danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/EmojiVersion-Article.md

 # Emoji Version

-This article describes the EmojiKit ``EmojiVersion`` model.
+This article describes the EmojiKit emoji version model.

-EmojiKit has an ``EmojiVersion`` type that defines Emoji versions, and their platform availability and included emojis.
+EmojiKit has an ``EmojiVersion`` type that defines all currently available Emoji versions, their platform availability and included emojis.

 ## How to access emoji versions